 CMS announced on Dec.
 19, 2016, that it will expand the Pre-Claim Review Demonstration for Home Health Services to Florida for episodes of care that begin on or after April 1, 2017.
 Additional education has been provided by CMS on how to submit pre-claim review requests, documentation requirements, and common reasons for non-affirmation decisions.
 Medicare Administrative Contractors are continuing educational outreach in Florida to ensure that providers are informed.
 See the Dec.19 fact sheet release from CMS for more details.

-Illinois was the first state to implement PCR; Texas, Michigan and Massachusetts are currently in line to implement after Florida, although they have not yet been scheduled.
+Illinois was the first state to implement PCRD; Texas, Michigan and Massachusetts are currently in line to implement after Florida, although they have not yet been scheduled.

 - Home health providers are required to obtain a pre-claim review for home health services prior to submission of a final claim.